-Does Homeowners Insurance Cover Deteriorated or Corroded Pipes?
+Does Homeowners Insurance Cover Deteriorated or Corroded Cast Iron Pipes?

-Among the most intrusive types of damage that can occur in a home is that caused by water.
+Water damage is one of the most intrusive types of damage that can occur in a home.
 It seeps into porous surfaces, damages precious hardwood floors, and affects nearly everything it touches.
 When water damage from a leak happens in your home, it can take many hours and much heartache to clean up all up.

 Sources of water intrusion